 To give you a point of reference, the typical conversation takes place at around 50-60 decibels, while a whisper is about 30 decibels - hence why some dishwashers can literally be called "whisper-quiet!"
-Even a 50 dB dishwasher will operate at 25% of the loudness of a 60 dB dishwasher - a huge difference from older machines.
+Every 10 decibel increase is equivalent to a 50% increase in the noise level.

 You may also see "dBA" measurements, or "A-weighted decibels" used for dishwasher decibel levels.
 These decibel values have been adjusted to reflect the way the human ear hears, and are commonly used to measure environmental noise.
 They usually filter out the higher and lower frequencies that we don't usually hear well or at all, but don't take into consideration that sudden changes in noise level are more noticeable than a flat, even tone.
 When it comes to dishwashers, there is not much difference between dB or dBA and you can treat them as interchangeable.